artano-io/artano/README.md

 # What’s Artano’s current state?

-We have already formed a team of four people.
+We have already formed a team of six people.
 We are at the initial funding phase and we're currently constructing the main architecture for our DApp.

 # What is Artano?